-The format of the input file can be automatically detected in most cases.
+The format of your input file will be automatically detected in most cases.
 If you get an error message stating that your format cannot be recognized, try specifying the input format instead of choosing "Automatic".
 If you still receive this error, double check the details of your format, or try removing all blank spaces from your sequence names.

 Input formats accepted are: